Tasqueña light rail station: History and layout

 Tasqueña light rail station opened on 1 August 1986, operating toward Estadio Azteca light rail station.
 Within the system, Tasqueña is followed by Las Torres light rail station.

 Since it is connected to Tasqueña metro station, the station indirectly has two exits that connect to Calzada Canal de Miramontes.
 The northern exit is in the corner of Calle Cerro de Jesús, while the southern one leads to the CETRAM between Avenida Taxqueña and Calzada de Tlalpan.
-The metro station offers a disabled-accessible service with elevators, wheelchair ramps, tactile pavings and braille signage plates.
+The metro station offers a disabled-accessible service with elevators, wheelchair ramps, tactile paving, and braille signage plates.
 Other facilities in the metro station building include a bicycle parking station, an Internet café, a women's assistance module, a health center, and a mural titled Elementos by Alberto Castro Leñero.

 The name of the metro station comes from Calzada Taxqueña.
 In turn, the road was named after a woman from Taxco, Guerrero, who owned the land and was known by the denomyn Taxqueña.
 The station's pictogram depicts the silhouette of a crescent moon, referencing the area's former local name, La Luna ("The Moon"), which came from a bakery once located in the area.
 According to the metro system, the name distinction between Tasqueña and Taxqueña helps differentiate the station from the avenue.

 Service at Tasqueña light rail station was suspended between 1 July 2019 and 16 January 2020 due to a system refurbishment.
 Tracks that had been in use since the 1890s, which were once used by the former streetcars before the conversion to light rail, were replaced due to lack of adhesion and misalignments.

 From 1986 to 2025, the side platforms were relatively small, and expansion plans were proposed for many years.
 In 2003, the French engineering firm SYSTRA was commissioned to develop a renovation and upgrade project for the metro lines 1, 2 and 3, which indirectly would have affected the light rail station if it had been carried out.

-In 2025, in preparation for increased demand due to the 2026 FIFA World Cup, renovation works began at the station to add an additional platform to the light rail station.
+On 28 July 2025, in preparation for increased demand due to the 2026 FIFA World Cup, renovation works began at the station to add an additional platform to the light rail station.
 The Barcelona solution was chosen to allow passengers to disembark onto the side platforms while boarding occurs on the central island platform.
 The light rail line connects to the Estadio Azteca light rail station, which serves the stadium of the same name.

+The station temporarily reopened still under construction on 28 March 2026, in time for the friendly match between Mexico and Portugal.
+It was closed the next day.
+It was officially reopened on 11 May.

+Incidents

+On 22 May 2001, at approximately 9:30 p.m.
+(UTC−6), two trains collided less than 1 km from the terminal while repair work on the line had reduced traffic to a single track.
+The trains were nearly empty, one passenger died of a heart attack, and 39 others resulted injured.
+Authorities attributed the accident to a lack of communicative coordination.